mayankjoshi95/C/README.md

 //C:\Users\home\Documents\c\c program\fj
-FILE *fp;//(fp is the pointer of type file this pointer is used to open read and close opeartion on the file) fp=fopen("C:/Users/home/Documents/c/c program/fj/WRITE.txt","w");// (fp is now pointing to read.txt)   //this take two parameter 1st is the location 2nd is the mode of operation fprintf(fp,"%s","this is my first file");//file pointer ,format specifier ,string that needs to be entered fclose(fp);
+FILE *fp;//(fp is the pointer of type file this pointer is used to open read and close opeartion on the file) fp=fopen("C:/Users/home/Documents/c/c program/fj/WRITE.txt","w");// (fp is now pointing to read.txt)   //this take two parameter 1st is the location 2nd is the mode of operation fprintf(fp,"%s","this is my first file");//file pointer ,format specifier ,string that needs to be entereD fclose(fp);
+return 0;

+}

+#BUT THIS WILL OVERWRITE THE EXISTING CONTENT THUS WE NEED APPEND

+#APPEND

+#include <stdio.h>
+int main(){
+    char str[1000];
+//C:\Users\home\Documents\c\c program\fj
+FILE *fp;//(fp is the pointer of type file this pointer is used to open read and close opeartion on the file) fp=fopen("C:/Users/home/Documents/c/c program/fj/WRITE.txt","a");// (fp is now pointing to write.txt)   //this take two parameter 1st is the location 2nd is the mode of operation printf("enter the text");
+fflush(stdin);//in order to clear the input buffer fgets(str,1000,stdin);//accepting string from user and storing it in str// IT ALSO GIVES US NEW LINE fprintf(fp,"%s",str);//file pointer ,format specifier ,string that needs to be entered//apppend mode is used to add text to the existing one

+fclose(fp);
 return 0;

 }